geoai-lab/PyGRF/README.md

 * **Yingjie Hu** - *GeoAI Lab* - Email: yhu42@buffalo.edu

-### Reference
+## Reference
 If you use the data or code from this repository, or the PyGRF package, we will really appreciate if you can cite our paper:

-Kai Sun, Ryan Zhenqi Zhou, Jiyeon Kim, and Yingjie Hu.
-2024.
-PyGRF: An improved Python Geographical Random Forest model and case studies in public health and natural disasters.
-Transactions in GIS.
+Kai Sun, Ryan Zhenqi Zhou, Jiyeon Kim, and Yingjie Hu (2024): PyGRF: An improved Python Geographical Random Forest model and case studies in public health and natural disasters.
+Transactions in GIS, 28(7), 2476-2491.

+## Acknowledgement

+This work is supported by the U.S. National Science Foundation under Grant Nos.
+BCS-2117771 and BCS-2416886.
+Any opinions, findings, and conclusions or recommendations expressed in this material are those of the authors and do not necessarily reflect the views of the National Science Foundation.